 The crash and subsequent peril faced by the Rangers is filmed with the utmost adherence to history, as are the tactics employed by both field command and the soldiers still suffering under heavy fire.
 Though it largely foregoes the politics surrounding the battle, the film’s real goal is to pay tribute to the heroes who gave their lives and to the lucky few who came out the other side of the grinder.
 In that goal, Black Hawk Down is exceptionally successful.

-- Actors: Ewan McGregor, Tom Hardy, Orlando Bloom, Eric Bana, Josh Hartnett
+- Actors: Josh Hartnett, Ewan McGregor, Tom Sizemore, Eric Bana, William Fichtner

 - Released: 2001